Eaelllfaust/Eaelllfaust/README.md

 ```
 $ echo $resolve
 ```
-An interdisciplinary designer and software developer.
+An interdisciplinary designer and software engineer.

 <p>I am Eaelll Leon Faust, and you're a proper chat.</p>